-Two thirds of the world's liquid fuels are used by diesel engines, but research from City University London is playing an important part in reducing pollution and improving the efficiency of these engines.
+Two thirds of the world's liquid fuels are used by diesel engines; research from City University is playing an important part in reducing pollution and improving engine efficiency.

 A team of City academics has pioneered work on vapour pockets in fuel injection systems that has already helped improve the technology offered by major manufacturers including Toyota, Caterpillar and Delphi.